hs950559/coryrylan.com/_posts/2017-02-23-angular-ng-if-and-ng-else-for-async-data-binding.md

 </code>
 </pre>

-So notice we can bind our Observable to our template with the `async` pipe but we have a couple syntax pain points.
-First, every time we want to display a property we have to pipe the User Observable into the Async Pipe each time `user | async`.
-The next issue is since the data is async we have to use a special Elvis operator `?` every time we access a property.
-The elvis operator only checks the property if it exists on the object and the object is loaded. `(user | async)?.firstName`.

 As you can see this is really verbose and not exactly terse.
 Nor does this template handle a loading message while the data loads into our template.
-Lets now look at the new `ngElse` feature.
+Lets now look at the new `ngIf` / `ngElse` feature.

-<h2>NgFor and NgElse</h2>
+## NgFor and NgElse

 We would really like to be able to subscribe to our Async Pipe once and avoid the extra ceremony in our templates.
+Just like before we bind our Observable directly to our component without subscribing nor handling unsubscribing.
 Lets take a look at the updated component template using the new ngElse feature.

 <pre class="language-html">
 <code>